cOpEtriNe/Natural-Disaster-Survival-GUI/README.md

 # Natural-Disaster-Survival-GUI
-I know i said i would stop scripting, i just cant help it lol!
-Script Version V1.0
+Really basic nds script |  Script Version V1.0

 it is very basic containing only 2 buttons, one being a autofarm that works pretty good